Dare to flow?

 If the conciliatory realisation succeeds, I pull my legs back into the boat and trust what comes.
 That takes some courage and trust, because the feelings I’ve been avoiding will bubble up from the inner swamp.

 The seven works shown at the end of this page do not stand for a haphazard «after me, the deluge».
-Plans and decisions are important.
+Plans and decisions are essential.
 The less constraint there is, the less my canoe gets stuck.
-John O’Donohue puts my insights into a these wonderful words:
+John O’Donohue puts my insights into these wonderful words:

 I would love to live